What is a SEPA transfer? (Everything you need to know)

 • International SEPA transfers are designed to be the same as domestic transfers

-• You only need the recipients name and IBAN to make a SEPA transfer
+• You only need the recipient's name and IBAN to make a SEPA transfer

 • SEPA is cheaper and quicker than a SWIFT transfer